Chart Color Schemes

 Employment

-Old Bar has a skilled workforce with notable representation in essential services sectors.
-Its unemployment rate is 3.3%.
+Old Bar has a skilled workforce with prominent representation in essential services sectors.
+Its unemployment rate was 3.4% as of the past year, based on AreaSearch's statistical area data aggregation.

-Over the past year, it has shown relative employment stability.
-As of June 2025, 2,347 residents are employed, with an unemployment rate of 3.0%, which is 0.3% lower than Rest of NSW's rate of 3.7%.
-Workforce participation in Old Bar lags behind the rest of NSW at 47.6%, compared to 56.4%.
+As of September 2025, there are 2,396 residents employed, with an unemployment rate of 0.4% below Rest of NSW's rate of 3.8%.
+Workforce participation in Old Bar is significantly lower at 47.6%, compared to Rest of NSW's 56.4%.
 Employment is concentrated in health care & social assistance, education & training, and construction.
+Notably, health care & social assistance employment levels are at 1.4 times the regional average.

-The area has a particularly strong specialization in health care & social assistance, with an employment share of 1.4 times the regional level.
-Conversely, agriculture, forestry & fishing shows lower representation at 1.3% versus the regional average of 5.3%.
-Employment opportunities locally appear limited, as indicated by the count of Census working population vs resident population.
-Between June 2024 and June 2025, employment increased by 0.1%, while labour force grew by 1.0%, resulting in an unemployment rise of 0.9 percentage points.
-In contrast, Rest of NSW experienced an employment decline of 0.1% with a labour force growth of 0.3%, and an unemployment rise of 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from Sep-22 suggest potential future demand within Old Bar.
-These projections estimate national employment growth at 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
-Applying these projections to Old Bar's employment mix suggests local employment should increase by 7.0% over five years and 14.5% over ten years.
+Conversely, agriculture, forestry & fishing shows lower representation at 1.3% compared to the regional average of 5.3%.
+The area appears to offer limited local employment opportunities, as indicated by the difference between Census working population and resident population figures.
+Over the 12 months to September 2025, labour force levels increased by 1.0%, while employment declined by 0.2% in Old Bar, leading to an unemployment rate rise of 1.1 percentage points.
+In contrast, Rest of NSW saw employment contract by 0.5%, the labour force fall by 0.1%, and unemployment rise by 0.4 percentage points.
+State-level data from 25-Nov shows NSW employment contracted by 0.03% (losing 2,260 jobs), with an unemployment rate of 3.9%.
+This compares favourably to the national unemployment rate of 4.3%.
+Jobs and Skills Australia's national employment forecasts from May-25 offer insights into potential future demand within Old Bar.
+These projections suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Old Bar's employment mix indicates local employment should increase by 7.0% over five years and 14.5% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment